Partygate: Explain why fine did not breach ministerial code, Boris Johnson told

 The standards adviser said it would be "especially difficult to inspire that trust in the ministerial code if any prime minister, whose code it is, declines to refer to it".

-He added: "In the case of the Fixed Penalty Notice recently issued to and paid by the prime minister, a legitimate question has arisen as to whether those facts alone might have constituted a breach of the overarching duty within the ministerial code of complying with the law.
+He said when it came to the Partygate fine, "a legitimate question has arisen as to whether those facts alone might have constituted a breach of the overarching duty within the ministerial code of complying with the law".

-"It may be that the prime minister considers that no such breach of his ministerial code has occurred.
-In that case, I believe a prime minister should respond accordingly, setting out his case in public."
+And even if the PM thought there was no breach, he should "should respond accordingly, setting out his case in public."

-Lord Geidt - who reports to the prime minister - said he had avoided "offering advice" to Mr Johnson about the PM's "obligations under his own ministerial code".

-This was because he would be forced to resign if Mr Johnson rejected the advice.
+Lord Geidt - who reports to the prime minister - said he had avoided "offering advice" to Mr Johnson about the PM's "obligations under his own ministerial code" as he would be forced to resign if Mr Johnson rejected the advice.

-He said he had repeatedly told the PM's advisers that he should "be ready to offer public comment on his obligations under the ministerial code, even if he has judged himself not to be in breach",

-"[My advice's] purpose has simply been to ensure that the prime minister should publicly be seen to take responsibility for his own conduct under his own ministerial code.
+But after repeatedly contacting his team "to ensure that the prime minister should publicly be seen to take responsibility for his own conduct under his own ministerial code", the prime minister had "made not a single public reference" to it.

-"That advice has not been heeded and, in relation to the allegations about unlawful gatherings in Downing Street, the prime minister has made not a single public reference to the ministerial code."

-In his letter responding to his adviser, Mr Johnson said he understood Lord Geidt's "frustration that there may have been a failure of communication between our offices", but that he was "not aware of the weight... put on the absence of an explicit reference to the ministerial code".
+Mr Johnson said he was "not aware of the weight... put on the absence of an explicit reference to the ministerial code".

-He then insisted he had not broken the ministerial code by being fined, saying: "I have taken full responsibility for everything that took place on my watch, and reiterated my apologise to the House and to the whole country.
+But in his letter to his adviser, he insisted he had not broken it by being fined.

+The PM wrote: "I have taken full responsibility for everything that took place on my watch, and reiterated my apologise to the House and to the whole country.

 "I have also been clear that there was no intent to break the regulations", he added, before saying: "Paying a fixed penalty notice is not a criminal conviction."